asiloisad/pulsar-quick-layout/README.md

 - Layout buttons (1 pane, 2 columns, 3 columns, 2x2 grid)
 - All actions available as commands with keybinding support

+## Installation

+To install `quick-layout` search for [quick-layout](https://web.pulsar-edit.dev/packages/quick-layout) in the Install pane of the Pulsar settings or run `ppm install quick-layout`.
+Alternatively, you can run `ppm install asiloisad/pulsar-quick-layout` to install a package directly from the GitHub repository.

 ## Commands

 ### Dock Toggles